securitykiwi/securitykiwi.github.io/_docs/introduction.md

 <style>p {text-align: justify;}</style>

-This course teaches machine learning concepts and techniques through practical tutorials and plain-English explanation, culminating in projects focsued on cyber security.
+This course teaches machine learning concepts and techniques through practical tutorials and plain-English explanation, culminating in projects focused on cyber security.
 Projects such as: email malware collection, facial recognition for OSINT and threat prediction and others. _Much of the course content is freely accessible_, learners can support content development and gain access to screencast walkthroughs, PDF workbooks and references, Q&A and more through <a href="https://www.patreon.com/securitykiwi" target="_blank">Patreon</a>.

 <div style="text-align:center;"><img src="/assets/images/email-malware-system-design-models.png" alt="." style="width:700px;"/></div>